 For each summative assignment a deadline for submission/presentation of the work will be set.
 Completing the work within this time period and meeting the deadline is part of the assignment.

 Work must be handed in according to the instructions given by the module tutor, which will be detailed in the module handbook.
-In the majority of cases this will be via Turnitin.

 Only work that is ready by the agreed deadline can hope to qualify for a good grade.